 How to Apply

-Prospective Supply Chain Fellows must submit the following documentation as one application submittal by Monday, January 29, 2018 for the July 2018 Fellowship cycle:
+Prospective Supply Chain Fellows must submit the following documentation as one (1) pdf application submittal by Monday, January 27, 2020 for the July 2020 Fellowship cycle:

 - Application Cover Sheet

-- Three (3) Letters of Recommendation – Signed, include name, title and phone number (combination of Academic and Professional) NOTE: References wanting to send letters directly to email address, should include candidates full name in subject line
+- Three (3) Letters of Recommendation – must include name, title & contact phone number and must be signed (combination of academic and professional required) NOTE: References wanting to send letters directly to email address, should include candidates full name in subject line and must be received by deadline.

-Please email all legible required documentation in pdf file (subject line to include: candidate last name, first name, concentration applying for) by Monday, January 29, 2018 to: firstname.lastname@example.org
+Please email all legible required documentation in one pdf file (subject line to include: candidate last name, first name, concentration applying for) by Monday, January 27, 2020 to: firstname.lastname@example.org.